lmiphay/logitechmediaserver-docker/README.md

 # logitechmediaserver-docker

-Logitechmediaserver in a container.
+Logitechmediaserver in a container using the [lmscommunity](https://hub.docker.com/r/lmscommunity/logitechmediaserver) image.

 ## Configuration

-Variables at the start of the `logitechmediaserver-docker` script allow these settings to be customised:
+Variables in `/etc/logitechmediaserver.conf` (on the host server) allow these settings to be customised:

-1. logitechmediaserver version
+1. logitechmediaserver image version
+2. hostname to be given to the container
 2. directories to mount from the host
 3. ports